Terms and Conditions

 5.5.
 Immediately following the Free Trial Period, in the event that the Customer did not purchase a subscription to continue using the Platform, Customer’s Account shall automatically terminate.

 6.1.
-Except in the event of a Free Trial, Customer will pay Cymulate a subscription fees for the Platform in accordance with the commercial terms set forth in the Commercial Terms Form (“Fees”).
+Except in the event of a Free Trial, Customer will pay Cymulate a subscription fees for the Platform in accordance with the commercial terms set forth in the Commercial Terms Form or such other order form executed between Cymulate and the Customer (“Fees”).
 The Fees shall be paid regardless of actual use of the Service and shall be non-refundable.

 6.2.
 All prices and fees indicated in the Commercial Terms Form are net and exclusive of any taxes (including without limitation any Value Added Tax or other sales tax), customs, tariffs or other charges or fees, except taxes arising from Cymulate’s income, all of which will be added to such prices and fees and borne exclusively by Customer.

 6.3.
 Any payments by Customer that are not paid on or before the date such payments are due under this Agreement shall bear interest of one percent (1%) per month.
 Interest shall accrue beginning on the first day following the due date for payment and shall be compounded quarterly.
 In addition, and without derogating from any other remedies available to Cymulate, Cymulate may:

 6.3.1.
 If the non-payment of an invoice continues for a period of sixty (60) days from the date of invoice – disconnect the Platform.
 Customer will not be able to login to the account and analytics and alerts will be disabled.

 6.3.2.
 If the non-payment of an invoice continues for a period of ninety (90) days from the date of invoice – terminate the Agreement.
 All account data and history shall be permanently deleted.

 7. TERM AND TERMINATION